upstateenglish/upstateenglish.github.io/slide-decks/ogwb/ogwb-007-lesson7-identifying-and-documenting-the-need-or-problem.md

 What are the components of<br />a strong needs section or problem statement?

-* Target population: who will the grant benefit, and what relevant information can you share about them?  <!-- .element: class="fragment" data-fragment-index="1" -->
-* Context  <!-- .element: class="fragment" data-fragment-index="2" -->
-	* Compare local trends to statewide or national trends  <!-- .element: class="fragment" data-fragment-index="3" -->
-	* Compare current trends to historical trends  <!-- .element: class="fragment" data-fragment-index="4" -->
+* Do not include a description of your program or project idea.
+That information is provided later in other parts of the grant proposal package.  <!-- .element: class="fragment" data-fragment-index="0" -->

-## <span style="color: orange;">Feds vs. Foundations</span>
+## <span style="color: orange;">Parts of a Problem Statement</span>

 ---

+What are the components of<br />a strong needs section or problem statement?

+* Compelling and specific information about the problem or need with documentation of where it came from.  <!-- .element: class="fragment" data-fragment-index="1" -->
+* Target population: who will the grant benefit, and what relevant information can you share about them?  <!-- .element: class="fragment" data-fragment-index="2" -->
+* Context  <!-- .element: class="fragment" data-fragment-index="3" -->
+	* Compare local trends to statewide or national trends  <!-- .element: class="fragment" data-fragment-index="4" -->
+	* Compare current trends to historical trends  <!-- .element: class="fragment" data-fragment-index="5" -->

+## <span style="color: orange;">Feds and National Foundations</span>

+---

-Are proposals different for<br />the federal government versus national foundations?
+Are proposals different for<br />the federal government and national foundations?

+* They'll need more information than a local or state-level grantmaker who is likely to already be familiar with the conditions of the community you serve.  <!-- .element: class="fragment" data-fragment-index="1" -->